boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget.md

 ```

 > **NOTE:**  In the above code sample, pass the unique column name of a particular column from the variable `this.model.boundColumns` to filter the data in the other widgets.
-In this variable, all the bounded or configured data fields will be available with their bound value column name and unique column name.
+In this variable all the bounded or configured data fields will be available with their bounded value column name and unique column name.

 Various conditions are available for the dimension column with the DateTime data type: